NEONScience/NEON-Data-Skills/_posts/workshops/2014-10-29-NEON-Lidar-Data-In-R-Rasters.md

 ---
 layout: workshop
-title: "NEON Intro to HDF5 Workshop"
+title: "NEON Working With Lidar Derived Rasters in R"
-estimatedTime: 3.0 - 3.5 Hours
+estimatedTime: 1.5 - 2.0 Hours
 date:   2015-1-15 20:49:52
 dateCreated:   2015-2-23 10:49:52
 lastModified: 2015-2-23 22:11:52
 authors: Leah A. Wasser
 tags: [Data-Workshops]
 mainTag: Data-Workshops
-description: "This workshop introduces the concept of Hierarchical Data Formats.
-Learn what an HDF5 file is.
-Explore HDF5 files in the free HDFviewer.
-Create and open HDF5 file sin R."
+description: "This workshop will present how to work with Lidar Data derived rasters in R. Learn how to import rasters into R. Learn associated key metadata attributed needed to work with raster formats.
+Analyzing the data performing basic raster math  to create a canopy height model.
+Export raster results as a (spatially located) geotiff."
 code1:
 image:
   feature: hierarchy_folder_purple.png